Ex-UK minister claims she was fired for her 'Muslimness' | DW | 23.01.2022

 She said she remained quiet for fear of being "ostracized by colleagues."

-Addressing Ghani's claims, UK Prime Minister Boris Johnson's office said Johnson had previously met Ghani to discuss the claims, and that he had invited her to make a formal complaint.
+Addressing the claims, UK Prime Minister Boris Johnson's office said Johnson had previously met Ghani to discuss the claims, and that he had invited her to make a formal complaint.

 Meanwhile, Chief Whip Mark Spencer said he was the person Ghani was talking about, but strongly denied her allegations.